PeteMichaud/MapProjectorStudio/readme.md

 * [x] Handling of arbitrary filetypes instead of only `ppm`
 * [x] The core is a library that can be included in any other project
 * [x] A separate CLI that has parity with the original MMPS software
-* [ ] GUI application allowing visual manipulation of maps and widgets, including eventually layers that can independently moved
+* [ ] GUI application allowing visual manipulation of maps and widgets, including eventually layers that can be independently moved
 * [ ] Improved visualization for the various widgets like the grid and analemma
 * [ ] Parameterize the various hardcode planet data like Inclination